sponge104/termiauth/README.md

 * **v1.0** — the base app with passphrase protection
 * **v1.1** — added security question recovery for forgotten passphrases
-* **v1.2** — added hashed and salted storage so even if someone gets on your machine, your secrets stay safer \:d
+* **v1.2** — added hashed and salted storage so even if someone gets on your machine, your secrets stay safer \:D

 ---